m-Vins/Nucleus/README.md

 #### Test nucleus against the ground truth

-The information saved in [raw_files_offsets.csv](./test/raw_files_offsets.csv) are used to test nucleus on raw files in the raw database just generated.
+The information saved in [raw_files_offsets.csv](./test/raw_files_offsets.csv) is used to test Nucleus on raw files in the raw database just generated.

-The [ground truth](./test/ground_truth/) contains the start address of each function in the original elf.
-In the newly generated raw files, the code section is not at the same offset as the original elf file.
-For this reason, in the script for the [test](./utilities/test_raw.sh) we convert the output of nucleus (that contains the start address of the function in the raw file) by doing `func_addr_elf = func_addr_raw - offset_cs_raw + offset_cs_elf`, and we compare it against the ground truth.
+Notice that the ground truth contains the start address of each function in the original ELF, while in the newly generated raw files the code section is at a different offset.
+For this reason, in the [test](./utilities/test_raw.sh) script, we convert the output of Nucleus by doing `func_addr_elf = func_addr_raw - offset_cs_raw + offset_cs_elf`, and we compare it against the ground truth.

+As in the ELF case, we can use [display_results.py](./utilities/display_results.py).
 <!-- TODO conclusion about the results -->

+Again, all the distribution plots can be found in the [/images](./images/) directory, starting with the `raw_` prefix.
 ---

 ## Makefile commands

 - `make` : build nucleus.
 - `build_simple_test` : build the programs in the folder `./test/simple_tests`.
-- `simple_test` : execute `cmp_symbols.sh` on the simple_test binaries.
+- `simple_test` : execute `cmp_symbols.sh` on the `simple_test` binaries.
 - `test` : run `./utilities/test.sh` on the binaries in `./test/binaries`.
 - `test_nm` : run `./utilities/test.sh --nm` on the binaries in `./test/binaries` using the ground truth generated with nm.
 - `generate_raw_files` : generate a dataset of raw files starting from the binaries in `./test/binaries`.